aust21/virtual-mouse/readme.md

 jupyter nbconvert --to notebook --execute main.ipynb
 ```
 ### Gesture controls:
+As of yet, you can only move the cursor
 - Put index finger in view of the camera
-- Give the program a high five to quit (all fingers )
+- Give the program a high five to quit (all fingers raised)

 ## Troubleshooting
 If you encounter issues with Jupyter extensions, try the following: